ThanosKa/C/Compiler Design/README.md

 Total grade: 8,5/10

 Alpha language is a language with grammar that our professor created from my University.
+The Grammar of Alpha language is at */phase2/parser.output*

 This group-project was implemented by me and 2   other students.